sfragkoul/synth4bench/README.md

 ## Motivation

-Variant calling plays an important role in identifying genetic lesions.
-In the case of variants at low frequency (≤10%) identification becomes more difficult and the challenge that rises is the absence of a Ground Truth for reliable and consistent identification and benchmarking.
+<div align='justify'> Variant calling plays an important role in identifying genetic lesions.
+In the case of variants at low frequency (≤10%) identification becomes more difficult and the challenge that rises is the absence of a Ground Truth for reliable and consistent identification and benchmarking. </div>

 ## Discription of Pipeline

-Our pipeline focuses on addressing the challenge of variant calling, particularly for variants at low frequencies (≤10%).
+<div align='justify'> Our pipeline focuses on addressing the challenge of variant calling, particularly for variants at low frequencies (≤10%).
 The main goal is to develop a reliable and consistent method for identifying genetic lesions, specifically in the context of cancer-associated genomic alterations.
 The absence of a ground truth, which refers to a reliable reference dataset with known variants, makes benchmarking and evaluating variant calling algorithms difficult.
 To overcome this challenge, the following steps are outlined in the pipeline:

 1. Data Generation: Synthetic genomics data is generated based on the TP53 gene using the NEAT simulator in order to create synthetic datasets that mimic real cancer genome data.